How to Make a Blank Calendar in Excel (Download Free Template)

 • And, click on the right-bottom corner of the selected range and thus the cursor will be converted to a plus icon.
 This is called the Fill handle icon.

-• Now, drag the Fill Handle icon to paste the similar borders respectively to the cells till column O.
+• Now, drag the Fill Handle icon to paste the similar borders to the cells till column O.

 Dragging fill handle to apply same formatting